agl-c/deid2_dpsyn/README.md

 [PrivMRF](http://www.vldb.org/pvldb/vol14/p2190-cai.pdf), and
 [PGM](https://arxiv.org/pdf/1901.09136.pdf).

-The difference is that PrivSyn includes the whole data synthesize pipeline: (1) finding marginals and (2) synthesize dataset from the marginals.
+The difference is that PrivSyn includes the whole data synthesis pipeline: (1) finding marginals and (2) synthesize dataset from the marginals.
 PGM only handles the second part, and PrivMRF only handles the first part (and uses PGM as the second part).
 Since the PrivSyn and PrivMRF appear concurrently, there is no direct comparison between the two.
 Compared to PGM, PrivSyn shows its synthesizing method can handle *dense* graph.

 In this repository, we only include the second part for now.